sangle7/pages-api-solutions/QuickStarts/PowerShell/README.md

 Please specify your user principal name for Azure Authentication:
 ```
 Once you have provided a user principal name a popup will open prompting for your password.
 After a successful authentication with Azure Active Directory the user token will last for an hour, once the hour expires within the PowerShell session you will be asked to re-authenticate.

-If you are running the script for the first time against your tenant a popup will be presented stating:

-Microsoft Intune PowerShell needs permission to:

-* Sign you in and read your profile
-* Read all groups
-* Read directory data
-* Read and write Microsoft Intune Device Configuration and Policies (preview)
-* Read and write Microsoft Intune RBAC settings (preview)
-* Perform user-impacting remote actions on Microsoft Intune devices (preview)
-* Sign in as you
-* Read and write Microsoft Intune devices (preview)
-* Read and write all groups
-* Read and write Microsoft Intune configuration (preview)
-* Read and write Microsoft Intune apps (preview)
-Note: If your user account is targeted for device based conditional access your device must be enrolled or compliant to pass authentication.